Child pornography laws in the Netherlands: Dutch law referring to child pornography

-In the Netherlands, the definition of child pornography is: pictures (photos and videos) of sexual acts of someone that seems to be younger than 18 years.
+In the Netherlands, the definition of child pornography is "a visual display of a sexual nature, or with an unmistakable sexual scope in which a person who seemingly has not yet reached the age of eighteen years old.

 Chick-arrest

 In 1970, the publication of sex magazine Chick resulted in the Dutch "Chick-arrest" by the Supreme Court of the Netherlands, which in turn led to the new Dutch moral law of 1971 that no longer criminally sanctioned pornography.
 As a result, child pornography also became effectively legal and Joop Wilhelmus started publishing child pornography magazine Lolita.

 1984 police raids

 In 1984, a major police raid against child pornography occurred in the Netherlands.
 During the late 1970s, there had been media reports about the illicit trade, but there were few if any criminal investigations on the topic.

 2002 legislation

 On October 1, 2002, the Netherlands introduced legislation (Bulletin of Acts and Decrees 470) which deemed "virtual child pornography" as illegal.
 An attempt to test the law came in 2007, when the public prosecutor opened investigations into Second Life (the US based virtual world).
 A number of Second Life users engage in sexual ageplay where their online avatars dress, act and look like underage children while engaging in virtual sexual acts.
 Although there is no Dutch law that legislates against under age depictions of sexual acts for computer generated images, the public prosecutor is investigating this on the basis that these virtual actions may incite child abuse in the real world.
 So far this has not led to any successful prosecutions.